vishalkc9565/security/xss.md

 		    `abcd\"-alert(1)}//` for getting response like {"results":[],"searchTerm":"abcd\\"-alert(1)}//"}
-		also check if escape is there for few characters like /, ", ' use - instead of + because + is always URL encoded
+		also check if escape is there for few characters like /, ", ' use - instead of + because + is always URL encoded if something like script is removed then use sscriptcript which will remove script but still get script

 		https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-dom-xss-reflected